DragonFoxCollective/SBEPIS-docs/Combat.md

 A generated event involving at least one aggressor, one target, and a combat goal.
 Combat participation is optional.
 Combat will begin when initiated by a single party, and combatants involved will be assigned depending on various traits.
 See Combatant.
-Combat will not be restricted to Event Chunks, but will aim to fit within them.
-When an entity becomes Aware of an aggressor, they will be prompted to Strife or Abscond.
+Combat will not be restricted to [[Event Chunk|Event Chunks]], but will aim to fit within them.
+When an entity becomes aware of an aggressor, they will be prompted to [[#Strife]] or [[#Abscond]].

 [[The Fray]] will inform how combat is approached by setting the pace and difficulty of a battle.
-The Fray will have both Tempo and Metre.
-Enemies will tend to attack on Meter, although they may have different Tempos.
-Swarmers will adjust the Speed of Tempo according to factional relationships.
-Commanders can set the Metre of Tempo for the Swarmers they lead, such as Waltz Time or Common Time.
+Enemies will tend to attack on [[Beat]], although they may have different [[Tempo|Tempos]]. [[#Swarmers]] will adjust the Tempo according to factional relationships. [[#Commanders]] can set the Tempo for the Swarmers they lead, such as Waltz Time or Common Time.

-Projectile weapons will use Ammo if available, but you can also get an upgrade to create Ammunition from your Grist stores.
+Projectile weapons will use Ammo if available, but you can also get an upgrade to create Ammunition from your [[Grist]] stores.
 Projectile weapons only shoot when using piercing attacks.
 Directional attacks would be swinging the gun.
 (Edge case I got caught up on: A rocket launcher will shoot when using a non-directional attack.
-Projectiles can change course– But this would be described elsewhere, not determined actively by the player.)
+Projectiles can change course-- But this would be described elsewhere, not determined actively by the player.)
 Imagine directly hitting someone vs happening to hit someone indirectly.

 # Momentum/Movement